 Now, we save the best for last: Hotswappable meaning you can change out the switches.
 That’s awesome feature on a off-the-shelf product, because hotswappable usually is found on custom made – premium mechanical keyboards.

-Overall, Keychron K6 is probably one of the best programming keyboards you can find on the market.
+Overall, Keychron K6 is probably one of the best programming keyboards or best mechanical keyboard for programmers you can find on the market.

 Worth mentioning for the best programming keyboards:

 Akko 3068 – Runner up for best keyboard for programmer